lauraenria/CatClicker/README.md

 * The number of clicks in the cat area should be unique to each cat, and should increment when the cat's picture is clicked.

+*  When the admin button is clicked, the admin area should appear with the inputs filled in for the currently-selected cat.

+* When the cancel button in the admin area is pressed, the admin area disappears.

+* When the save button in the admin area is pressed, the currently-selected cat's values update with the values in the admin area, and the admin area disappears.

 **Resources**

 Check out the earlier reading node on [how to deal with event listeners and closures](https://classroom.udacity.com/nanodegrees/nd001/parts/00113454014/modules/271165859175461/lessons/3417188540/concepts/34803486710923).
 You likely will need it to get the click events for your cat list to work.